ccmbioinfo/crg2/documentation/str.md

 # ExpansionHunterDenovo version:
     - location of the executable v0.7.0 is hard-coded in `config.yaml` file at config['tools']['ehdn']: "/hpf/largeprojects/ccmbio/arun/Tools/EHDN.TCAG/ExpansionHunterDenovo-v0.7.0".
-This version is not availble from GitHub or conda anymore, and the 1000G profiles from Brett Trost are based on this, so keeping this version as is.
+This version is not available from GitHub or conda anymore, and the 1000G profiles from Brett Trost are based on this, so keeping this version as is.

-# Scripts:
+# Description of scripts used before the changes:
 ## R scripts:

 1. scripts are fetched from `crg/str` repo